baz/libORCDiscount/README.markdown

 Builds on Mac currently, haven't tested on iOS but should be easy to get it running over there too.

+You'll need to add `-ObjC` and `-all_load` to your linker flags to use the categories.

 Licensed under the same license as discount (BSD-style license).